Skip to main content

 Which licences do you need?

-Every business that plays music in a publicly accessible space needs two licences:
+Every business that plays existing music in a publicly accessible space needs two licences:

 Buma/Stemra — for composers, lyricists and music publishers (copyright).
 Rates are based on the number of locations and floor area.
 For a small shop, this starts at around €80 per year.